Gentri-flyer Sets Off Social Media Storm in Boyle Heights

 I spoke to her at length about some of the changes that the area had undergone in recent years and where people's concerns, at least as I understood them, lay.
 We talked about the challenge of ensuring a community benefited from changes it was undergoing.
 Then I connected her with a few people I felt she might benefit from hearing from about those issues, if she were serious about the notion of being a more conscious neighbor.

 Watching the debate evolve on social media, I saw that many of Boyle Heights’ residents were grappling with some of the same questions we had discussed: Who is a gentrifier?
 Do outsiders sometimes bring positive change?
-What is the cost of them doing so?
-Must it always be a loss for the community?
+What is the cost of change?
+Why is it often a loss for the community?
 Must it always be so?
 What can we do better than outsiders?
 Are we doing enough of it?
 How can we do more?

 Those posting his contact information encouraged stakeholders to let him know how they felt about this impending invasion.
 A select few volunteered to kick his ass.
 Meanwhile, Haffar was getting what she described as disturbing phone calls and emails.
 Some were threatening, she said, with one woman claiming they would "burn your shit down like the Watts Riots in '92" and others telling her that white people needed to "stay the fuck out of our neighborhood."
 Guns even started appearing in a few Facebook posts, she said.
 [I did not see any of these posts or threats.]

 But Haffar seemed largely undaunted by the onslaught, instead considering it an opportunity to learn more about the community and get people talking.